-Areas of Adminstrative Law; Administrative and Regulatory Law; Constitutional Law - Constitutional Interest Theory; Jurisprudence and Legal Theory; Legislation; National Security Law
+Areas of Administrative Law; Administrative and Regulatory Law; Constitutional Law - Constitutional Interest Theory; Jurisprudence and Legal Theory; Legislation; National Security Law

 Bio Adrian Vermeule is the Ralph S. Tyler, Jr. Professor of Constitutional Law.
 Before coming to the Law School, he was the Bernard D. Meltzer Professor of Law at the University of Chicago.
 The author or co-author of nine books, most recently Law's Abnegation: From Law's Empire to the Administrative State (2016), The Constitution of Risk (2014) and The System of the Constitution (2012).
 He was elected to the American Academy of Arts and Sciences in 2012.
 His research focuses on administrative law, the administrative state, the design of institutions, and constitutional theory.
 Having grown up in Cambridge and attended Harvard College '90 and Harvard Law School '93, Vermeule lives in Cambridge still.
-Classes Administrative Law - Spring Advanced Issues in Administrative Law and Theory - Spring Equity and Public Law - Spring
+Classes Administrative Law, Spring 2025 Advanced Issues in Administrative Law and Theory, Spring 2025 The Classical Legal Tradition and its Modern Applications, Spring 2025